DanielFillol/DanielFillol/README.md

 ### Hi there 👋

-Hello, my name is Daniel Fillo, i have a degree in history and law, but since 2013 I study technology.
+Hello, my name is Daniel Fillol, I have a degree in history and law, but since 2013 I study technology.
 I'm currently doing a MBA in Full-Stack-Development on FIAP.

 - 🔭 I’m currently working at Jusbrasil
 - 🌱 I’m currently learning everything i can to become a full stack developer